jjasferreira/hangman-socket-cpp/README.md

 - What flags should we be using to compile the code in the Makefile?

-- When PLID is not digit-only or is of length bigger than 6, should we treat the error in the player level or in the GS level and return NOK?
+- When PLID is not digit-only or is of length bigger than 6, should we treat the error in the player level or in the GS level and return ERR/RSG NOK?

-- When input is incorrect (e.g. PLID with 7 digits) should we throw an instance of 'std::invalid_argument' and therefore terminate the program or just printf() the mistake and continue the commmand handling loop?
+- When input is incorrect (e.g. PLID with 7 digits) should we throw an error (e.g.'std::invalid_argument') and therefore terminate the program or just print the mistake to the terminal and continue the commmand handling loop?

+- Should we print a custom message for each different possible play scenario (e.g. DUP, WIN, ...) to the user terminal or only "Word: _ e _ o l", as in the project statement?

+- We are not receiving any message from the GS.
+Should we use recvfrom with a timer or select()?
+If so, how does select work?

 ---